Many paints intended for metal are higher VOC enamel paints or oil-based spray paints (which are very smelly and are not non-toxic).

 5. Linseed Oil Paint

-If you need to paint over rusted metal, all-natural linseed oil paint is a good pick.
+If you need to paint over rusted metal, or want a natural option, linseed oil paint is a good pick.

 You can even paint over rusted metal as long as you do some minimal cleaning and brush off any loose bits.